YokYoky/CTF/CTFLEARN/Wikipedia/README.md

 The result will give you user contribution.

-Now dig deeper you eventually find the flag.
+Now dig deeper you will eventually find the flag.